 - How adding health reimbursement arrangements (HRAs) to your benefits package can help offset premiums and other healthcare costs.

 First, let’s start with a quick overview of how health insurance premiums work.
 A premium is the recurring payment you make to your insurance carrier to keep your coverage active.
-Like other types of insurance, your premium payments are ongoing even if you don’t need medical care during the plan year.
+Like other types of insurance, your premium payments continue even if you don’t need medical care during the plan year.

 The reasons for rising premiums depend on the type of coverage that you have.
 We’ll explain the three main health insurance types in the sections below.